-660-77.G FIRE AND SAFETY HAZARD
+660-83.G FIRE AND SAFETY HAZARD

-(1) The storage of crude oil or any of its volatile products or other highly flammable liquids or gases in above-ground tanks must comply with all applicable city, state, and federal regulations.
+- (1) The storage of crude oil or any of its volatile products or other highly flammable liquids or gases in above-ground tanks must comply with all applicable city, state, and federal regulations. - (2) The permitted manufacture or storage of explosive, toxic or hazardous materials must comply with all applicable city, state, and federal regulations.